cybozu-go/placemat/SPEC.md

 DataFolder resource
 -------------------

+A DataFolder resource represents a host's directory or a set of remote/local files to be shown to guest VMs.
+This resource can be referred from the `vvfat` type of volumes in Node resources.

+VVFAT is a virtual device of QEMU that exports a directory of host OS to guests as a block device having a VFAT partition.
+The block device need to be mounted as a read-only VFAT filesystem in guests.

-Placemat can show files in a host's directory as a VFAT volume for VMs.
+Placemat can show files in a host's directory to guests via `vvfat` volumes.
-It can also show files on the Internet by downloading them first, and/or files in a host by copying them first.
+It can also show files on the Internet by downloading them into a temporary directory first, and/or scattered files in a host by copying them first.

-A DataFolder resource represents a host's directory or a set of remote/local files to be shown.
-This resource will be referred from the `volumes` property in a Node resource.

 ```yaml
 kind: DataFolder